Benedict Andrews: Writing

-Poetry

 Andrews' first volume of poetry, Lens Flare, was published in 2014 by Pitt Poetry.

 Film

 In November 2014, it was announced Andrews would make his directorial debut on Una starring Rooney Mara and Ben Mendelsohn, an adaption of the Broadway play Blackbird by David Harrower.
 The film had its world premiere at the Telluride Film Festival on September 2, 2016.
 It also screened at the Toronto International Film Festival, and the BFI London Film Festival.

-In March 2018, it was announced that Andrews will direct Seberg, a political thriller that tells the true story of the attempts made by the FBI to discredit actress Jean Seberg through its COINTELPRO program in response to her support of the Black Panther Party.
+In March 2018, it was announced that Andrews would direct Seberg, a political thriller that tells the true story of the attempts made by the FBI to discredit actress Jean Seberg through its COINTELPRO program in response to her support of the Black Panther Party.
 Actress Kristen Stewart was cast to play Seberg in the film.
+It had its world premiere at the Venice Film Festival on August 30, 2019.